paulvpop/ecoacoustics/annotations_to_final_submission_file.md

 2. You should copy-paste every unique coordinates from 'Location Latitude' and 'Latitude Longitude' column, and paste it in Google Maps, Google Earth or other map services to check if the coordinates are the closest to the recording location.
-If not, it should corrected.
+If not, it should be corrected.
 Note that the autopopulated coordinates can lie VERY far away from the recording location if you have travelled a long distance after making that recording on the same date.